makeabhishek/Wave-Equation/Introduction.md

 # Inversion
-There are a lot of methods to obtain the velocity.
+There are a lot of methods to obtain the velocity or  from .
 A fundamantal method to obtain velocity of the medium is first arrival travel time tomography.
 However, the resolution of first arrival traveltime tomography is restricted by the size of the first Frenel zone.
 The first arraival traveltime tomography can only reconstruct the long wavelength parts of the subsurface models.
 It cannot reconstruct the small parts.
 The reason behind this is that we only consider pick the first arrival travel time and put them in non-linear problem to obtian velocity model.